ArcWandx/Advent-of-Code-2023/README.md

 # Advent of Code 2023

 This repository contains my solutions to Advent of Code 2023, along with explanations of my thought processes and analyses of my solutions.

 Note that most of the days were organized after the event in order to make everything more readable.
+If you want to see the original solutions, they are in `./raw_solutions`.

 Feel free to [ask for clarifications on anything](https://github.com/ArcWandx/Advent-of-Code-2023/issues/new/choose)!

 [My directory setup](./solutions/0), which contains an explanation of my